 Maharshi Mehta, CIH, CSP, FAIHA has 30+ years of experience in industrial hygiene conducting industrial hygiene, safety assessments, and EHS audits at 300+ workplaces in 30+ countries.

 Maharshi has collected and or analyzed 2000+ disinfectant exposure and area air monitoring results in pharmaceutical and other industries.
 He has conducted more than 100 training programs and webinars on industrial hygiene, process safety, laboratory safety, and other related subjects.

 Maharshi is also the recipient of two President’s awards from AIHA.

 Ankit Sharma is a Certified Industrial Hygienist (CIH) and a Licentiate Faculty of Occupational Hygiene (LFOH) with 10+ years of experience in conducting industrial hygiene and safety assessments at over 150 client sites in 30 plus countries.

 Ankit Sharma, CIH, CSP works as Global Project Manager with International Safety Systems Inc., based out of Houston TX, where he supervises a dedicated team of 25 plus dynamic industrial hygiene and safety professionals from offices in the US, France, Ireland, Germany, China, and India.
-He has worked with global IH leaders from various industries, including pharmaceuticals, oil and gas, power management and specialty chemicals, and understands challenges and opportunities in managing global IH program while supporting their sites worldwide.
+He has worked with global IH leaders from various industries, including pharmaceuticals, oil and gas, power management, and specialty chemicals, and understands challenges and opportunities in managing global IH programs while supporting their sites worldwide.